What we hold, where it lives, and who else can see it.

 What stays off public filings

-- Your home address — we list the registered agent address instead
+- Your home address — we substitute the registered agent address across every member, manager, contact, principal, and mailing field

 Dependencies